gistoscope/motor/docs/WEB-Reference.md

 - `data-role="engine-input"` — a text input or `<textarea>` that captures the expression to parse.
 - `data-role="engine-display"` — a block element where rendered output is injected.
-The helper toggles two optional children when present: `data-role="engine-display-catx"` for Cortex/CATX rendering and `data-role="engine-display-fallback"` for the engine's HTML/tokens.
+The helper toggles two optional children when present: `data-role="engine-display-catx"` for Cortex/CATX rendering (and KaTeX fallback) and `data-role="engine-display-fallback"` for the engine's HTML/tokens.
 - `data-role="engine-status"` *(optional)* — receives status or error messages.
 - `data-role="engine-info"` *(optional)* — displays engine metadata via `setEngineMeta()`.
 - `data-role="engine-apply"` *(optional)* — buttons wired to submit the current input.
 When